bio2kg/bio2kg-etl/README.md

 yarn add vemonet/RocketRML
 ```

-Or install from a local folder:
+Or install from a local folder to develop RocketRML:

 ```bash
 yarn add file:$HOME/sandbox/RocketRML